 A Study on top companies in Indian Auto Ancillary Industry: The Auto Ancilliary Industry includes companies that provide supporting equipment to the primary products of a vehicle company.
-This support may be in the form of Tyres, Battery, Brakes, Suspension, etc.
+This support may be in the form of Tyres, Batteries, Brakes, Suspension, etc.

 Such industries enable vehicle companies to focus on their core competencies while they are able to produce quality parts they specialize in.
 The high growth prospects of the Auto Ancillary Industry makes it one of the sunrise industries in the Indian markets.
 Today, we take a look at the Auto Ancillary Industry in India and its top players.
 Let’s get started.

 The Auto Ancillary Industry in India

 The Auto Ancilliary sector from India is mainly focussed domestically and does not play a large role globally.
 But this tips the scale in its favour when we look at the strides it can make in terms of growth.
 An Auto Ancilliary Industry is heavily dependent on the Automobile Industry.

-As per Automobile Component Manufacturers Association (ACMA), automobile components export from India is expected to reach US$ 80 billion by 2026.
-The Indian auto components industry aims to achieve US$ 200 billion in revenue by 2026.
+As per Automobile Component Manufacturers Association (ACMA), automobile components export from India is expected to reach $ 80 billion by 2026.
+The Indian auto components industry aims to achieve $200 billion in revenue by 2026.

 Top Auto Ancillary Companies in India